ldn-softdev/jtc/User Guide.md

 ```
 That is a correct result (though might not reflect what possibly was intended), let's review it:
 1. first line contains only result `"John"` - because template interpolation fails here (namespace `chld` does not yet exist yet,
-thus the resulting template is _invalid JSON_) hence source walk is used / printed last walked JSON value
+thus the resulting template is _invalid JSON_) hence source walk is used / printed w/o interpolation
 2. upon next (_interleaved_) walk, we see a correct result of a template interpolation: `Parent`'s and `child`'s records are filled
 right (template is a _valid JSON_ here)
-3. in the third line, the result is also correct, albeit might not be the expected one - upon next _interleaved_ walk, the
+3. in the third is also corline, the result rect, albeit might not be the expected one - upon next _interleaved_ walk, the
 namespace `pnt` is populated with `"Ivan"`, but the namespace `chld` still carries the old result.
 4. _etc._